No More Costumes and Masks: Feeling Good About the True You

 There’s a better way: a life based on the TRUE you.
 The person known and determined by God in your oneness and union with Him through Christ.

-Living from the False Self
+Living from the false self

 Richard Rohr, a Franciscan priest and author of “Falling Forward: A Spirituality for the Two Halves of Life,” describes the false self as that false part of us that we hold on to, that we believe is who we are and project to others.
 It typically stems from false identities we’ve formed based on traumatic events, things our parents or others have told us, emotional hurts and wounds we’ve received, and the lies we’ve listened to from Satan and the world.